Bootstrapped Physically-Primed Neural Networks for Robust T2 Distribution Estimation in Low-SNR Pancreatic MRI

 Keywords: Multi-component T2, Quantitative MRI, Physics-informed Neural Networks, Bootstrapped Inference, Test-Retest Reliability, Microstructural Biomarkers

-TL;DR: A bootstrap-based inference method stabilizes multi-component T2 estimation in low-SNR abdominal MRI, reducing noise sensitivity and improving reproducibility and pancreatic tissue differentiation over classical and deep learning approaches.
+TL;DR: A bootstrap-based ensemble method stabilizes multi-component T2 estimation in low-SNR abdominal MRI, reducing sensitivity to signal corruption and improving reproducibility over classical and standard deep learning approaches.

 Primary Subject Area: Image Acquisition and Reconstruction